 Against All Odds

-Brief Timeline of Our Aleut / Unangax History
+Abbreviated Timeline of Unangax History

 1741

 In all of Alaska, it was the Unangax̂ that experienced the earliest contact with foreigners.
 In 1741, Vitus Bering and Alexei Chirikov ventured eastward, eager to establish the geographic relationship between Asia and North America.
 Following the return of their crews to Russia, fur hunters began sailing to the Aleutian Islands.
-Over the second half of the eighteenth century, Russian crews sailed ever farther eastward, expanding their colonial reach to the central Aleutian Islands.

 1800